linhang-h/Neural-Networks-with-Math/posts/post1.md

++++
+title = "Equivariant Neural Networks"

+excerpt = "How equivariance can be leveraged in neural network models"

+image = "/assets/images/equivariant.webp"
++++

 # Equivariant Neural Networks

 In this post, we will talk about the mathematical concept of equivariance and its use in building neural networks that respect symmetry.